-Store most meat in original wrapping as long as it is airtight and moisture-proof.
+Most meat can be stored in original wrapping as long as it is air and moisture proof.
 Rewrap if necessary.
-See the following chart for storage times.
+See the following chart for storage times

-TYPE APPROXIMATE TIME (DAYS)†
+ТҮРЕ APPROXIMATE TIME (DAYS)†

 Chicken 1 to 2

 Ground beef 1 to 2

-Steaks and roast s 3 to 5
+Steaks and roasts 3 to 5

 Cured meats 7 to 10

 Bacon 5 to 7

 Cold cuts 3 to 5

 Variety meats 1 to 2

-If storing meat longer than the times given, follow the directions for freezing.
+[†] If meat is to be stored longer than the times given, follow the directions for freezing.

-NOTE: Use fresh fish and shellfish the same day as purchased.
+NOTE: Fresh fish and shellfish should be used the same day as purchased.